netherportal3/yt-dlp-gui-with-python/README.md

 1. Ensure you have Python installed on your system.
 2. Install the required libraries by running:
     `pip3 install -U --pre yt-dlp`
+    `sudo apt-get install ffmpeg` or however else you might install it.
+Use their nightly release if you can, avoids some common issues.
 4. Copy the provided code into a Python file (e.g., `youtube_downloader.py`).
 5. Run the Python script to launch the YouTube downloader application.